-In the first quarter of the fourteenth century, king Charles handed over the castle to Thomas Szécsény, whose descendants held it until 1424, when it became a salary of Queen Barbara, and since 1438 it became the property of the noble Palóci family.
-At the end of the Middle Ages, Hajnacka fell into the hands of Melchior Balassa, who led the robbery lifestyle, but soon due to the rapid progress of the Turks, it was included in the line of anti-Ottoman fortifications.
+In the first quarter of the 14th century, king Charles of Hungary handed the castle to Thomas Szécsény, whose descendants held it until 1424, when it was confiscated, allegedly because of the immoral conduct of Thomas’ grandson, who lived with Janos Garai’s wife, Duchess Jadwiga of Mazovia.
+Subsequently, the castle became the property of Queen Barbara, but already from 1438 Hajnacka became the property of the noble family of Palóci (Pálóczy) on the basis of a pledge.
+Their last member, Antal Pálóczy, died in 1526 in a lost battle with the Turks at Mohács, as a result of which the local goods fell into the hands of Melchior Balassa, who led a robber lifestyle.
+Due to the rapid progress of the Turks, the castle was included in the line of anti-Ottoman fortifications.
 Already in 1545, the castle was captured by Turkish troops, but they left it after a short time.
 In 1565 it was again conquered by the Turkish army, which this time was stationed there until 1593.

-At the turn of the 16th and 17th centuries, castle was recaptured and conquered again in 1645 by the George Rákóczi insurgents.
-After this event, the new owner of Hajnacka, Ladislav Feket, carried out the reconstruction.
-In 1703, when at the beginning of the uprising of Francis II Rákóczi, the castle was garrisoned by the army of Ladislav Osckay, a fire broke out in it.
-After a dozen or so years, the destroyed castle was abandoned and fell into total ruin.
+At the turn of the 16th and 17th centuries, the castle was recaptured by the imperial troops, but it was again conquered in 1645 by George Rákóczi’s insurgents, who allied with the Turk for the next four years treated it as a base for armed expeditions.
+In the following years of the 17th century, the owners of Hajnacka changed several times, although the castle still had residential functions and did not lose importance.
+In 1703, when Ladislav Osckay’s troops occupied the castle at the beginning of the Francis Rákóczi uprising, a fire broke out in it.
+After a dozen or so years, the destroyed building was abandoned and fell into total ruin.

 The castle has been preserved in a debris state.
 Its humble relics are hardly visible and hard to reach.
 One can admire only the rock formations on which the stronghold was erected.